riegllms/ros-riegl-vz/riegl_vz/README.md

 **~project_name** (integer, default: "") :

-The name of the project to be loaded of created.
+The name of the project to be loaded or created.

 **~storage_media** (integer, default: 2) :